blackpuppy/docs/en/views/helpers.rst

 of your application.
 They contain presentational logic that is shared between many views, elements, or layouts.
-This chapter will show you how to create your own helpers, and outline the basic tasks CakePHP’s core helpers can help you accomplish.
+This chapter will show you how to create your own helpers, and outline the basic tasks CakePHP's core helpers can help you accomplish.

 CakePHP features a number of helpers that aid in view creation.
-They assist in creating well-formed markup (including forms), aid in formatting text, times and numbers, and can even speed up Ajax functionality.
-For more information on the helpers included in CakePHP, check out :ref:`core-helpers`.
+They assist in creating well-formed markup (including forms), aid in formatting text, times and numbers, and can even speed up AJAX functionality.
+For more information on the helpers included in CakePHP, check out the chapter for each helper:

+.. include:: /core-libraries/toc-helpers.rst
+    :start-line: 11

 .. _configuring-helpers:

 Using and Configuring Helpers
 =============================

 You enable helpers in CakePHP by making a controller aware of them.
 Each controller has a :php:attr:`~Controller::$helpers` property that lists the helpers to be made available in the view.
 To enable a helper in your view, add the name of the helper to the controller's ``$helpers`` array::

     class BakeriesController extends AppController {